Home > Recipes > Dinner > Crispy Chicken Breasts

 Ingredients laid out to make chicken cutlets.

-• Panko – Panko breadcrumbs give the schnitzel an extra crunchy crust but you can also use regular breadcrumbs.
+• Panko – Panko breadcrumbs give the cutlets an extra crispy crust but you can also use regular breadcrumbs.

-• Parmesan – Grated parmesan cheese adds to the crunchy crust and gives the schnitzel a delicious savory note.
+• Parmesan – Grated parmesan cheese adds to the crunchy crust and gives the schnitzel a delicious savory, cheesy note.

 Variations

-Filled schnitzel: Fill the meat with ham and cheese before breading for a classic cordon bleu.
+Filled chicken breasts: Fill the meat with ham and cheese before breading for a classic cordon bleu.

-Oven-baked breaded cutlets: You can bake the breaded chicken cutlets instead of pan-frying them.
-Preheat your oven to 400°F (200°C), line a baking sheet with parchment paper, and bake the schnitzel for 15-20 minutes, or until fully cooked through.
+Oven-baked chicken breasts: Preheat your oven to 400°F (200°C) fan, line a baking sheet with parchment paper, spray the breaded cutlets with olive oil, and bake them for 15-20 minutes, or until fully cooked through.

 Raw chicken cutlets on a plate.